coralbits/coralpages/README.md

 It has a nested approach to page creation.
 Basic mode is just using builtin blocks, passing some data, and rendering the result.
-The elements can be nested themselves.
-The page is rendered as a single HTML page, with the elements rendered as if they were in the page.
+The blocks can be nested themselves.
+The page is rendered as a single HTML page, with the blocks rendered as if they were in the page.

 On a more advanced level, the blocks can be requested to be rendered by remote endpoints, and the result will be rendered as if it were a builtin block.

-This is structure in stores, which can return HTML with jinja templating, or raw HTML.
-Each store has diferent configuration, and can be mixed.
+This is structured in stores, which can return HTML with jinja templating, or raw HTML.
+Each store has different configuration, and can be mixed.

 Stores have several functions: